 To export your EndNote library for use in Zotero, click "File" and then "Export."
 Set the output style to "RefMan (RIS) Export" and save it as a text file.

 In Zotero, click the button that looks like a gear and choose "Import."
 Just double-click the file you exported from EndNote.
 The new references will be added to a collection named "Imported" followed by the date and time.

-To set up Zotero to access the SFX@UCL server, click the gear button on the Zotero toolbar and choose Preferences.
+To set up Zotero to access the f UCL subscribed resources, click the gear button on the Zotero toolbar and choose Preferences.
 At the bottom of the preferences window, paste this url into the "Resolver" box:

 It's easy to add PDFs to your Zotero library and automatically import their citation info.